banner-bg

 Daily Reports for Infants, Toddlers, and Preschoolers

-Whether you’re a classroom teacher or childcare director, proactive, ongoing, and open family communication is critical to your job.
-Parents want and need to know about the ins and outs of their child’s day when they’re not around.
-Infant daily reports are a traditional communication tool to keep parents and providers on the same page.
+Whether you’re a classroom teacher or childcare center director, proactive, ongoing, and open family communication is critical to your job.
+Parents and guardians want and need to know about the ins and outs of their child’s day when they’re not around.
+Infant daily reports are a traditional communication tool to keep families and providers on the same page.

 Little boy and teacher drawing on a piece of paper at their daycareSource